Tristan B

 Bio

-AI for Climate Change
+AI and Statistics for Climate Science

 One of the greatest ecological impacts from climate change will be the shifting of habitats suitable to different species.
 Of particular concern are shrinking habitats for endangered species, and expanding habitats for invasive species.
 In this project, a student may select a particular animal/plant species of interest.
 We will then identify a candidate dataset of locations the species has been observed, such as iNaturalist's database.
 Then the student can pair that data with information on the typical climate of that region, putting it into what is referred to as a 'species distribution model', a subset of machine learning with the simplest model version being a logistic regression but also including options like random forest.
 Optionally, the student can then take this trained model and see how expected climates in 2050 and beyond lead to different model predictions of the habitat range.
 Skills built on in such a project include species distribution modeling, an important area of ecology, as well as in depth research into a specific species.
 Programming skills for this project require some familiarity with Python or R. Likely outcome is an advanced research paper that can be submitted to high school research journals.